stupidcomputer/stupidcomputer/src/index.md

 ## Music

 As part of my school band program, I play the French horn in concert settings.
-In terms of adjudication, I've done [pretty well](./music/awards.html) --- but I also have the pleasure of participating in my high school's [marching band](https://thefranklinband.org), as well.
+In terms of adjudication, I've done [pretty well](./music/awards.html) &mdash; but I also have the pleasure of participating in my high school's [marching band](https://thefranklinband.org), as well.
 As a group, we've done pretty well too.

 ## Mock legislation